 - The Ministry of the Environment and Climate Change (MOECC) has implemented changes to Ontario Regulations 170/03 and 169/03.
 The following is a brief summary of these changes: - Ontario Regulation 373/15 amends Ontario Regulation 169/03 by altering allowable levels of some of the constituents covered under 169/03.
 The only change affecting the Township is the implementation of monitoring and reporting adverse values for Haloacetic Acids (HAA's).
-Township staff will be required to sample for these quarterly and report if the "running average" exceeds 0.008 mg/l; - Ontario Regulation 374/15 amends Ontario Regulation 170/03.
+Township staff will be required to sample for these quarterly and report if the "running average" exceeds 0.080 mg/l; - Ontario Regulation 374/15 amends Ontario Regulation 170/03.
 The Township will experience impacts from the mandatory monitoring of HAA's.
-There is also a new definition for "calendar quarter" providing more definitive direction and leeway for the municipality as it regards mandatory quarterly sampling. - The MOECC is proposing a number of changes to the Drinking Water Quality Management Standard (DWQMS).
-The majority of these are administrative in nature and provide greater autonomy to the system owners/operators to operate their systems individually and unique to themselves while meeting the requirements and "spirit" of the DWQMS.
-A further proposed revision to the Standard involves Continual Improvement and aims to better define and delineate what is expected of system operators to meet this requirement.
+There is also a new definition for "calendar quarter" providing more definitive direction and leeway for the municipality as it regards mandatory quarterly sampling. - The revised Drinking Water Quality Management Standard has been implemented.
+Staff have revised the Operational Plan and associated Standard Operating Procedures (SOP's) to reflect the changes to the Standard. - As indicated above, the MOECC Watermain Disinfection Procedure has been implemented.
+Staff have revised the applicable SOP's to reflect the implementation of this document.